-522. (151.)
-Religion in America (3) Selected topics in religious of the source, such as Deism, transcendentalism, pragmatism, churchstate relations, Jewish identity, etc. May be repeated with new content.
+Selected topics in religion in America, such as Deism, transcendentalism, pragmatism, churchstate relations, Jewish identity, etc. May be repeated with new content.
 Maximum credit six units.
-Younds SIE 310 / Upper Division Courses 524.
-Religion and Public Education (3) Prerequisite: Valid teaching credential or enrolled in a credential program, credential program.
+524. Religion and Public Education (3) Prerequisite: Valid teaching credential or enrolled in a credential program, credential program.
 Examination of federal and state legislation and guidelines of boards of education affecting the teaching about religion in the public schools.
 Teaching materials and curriculum will be evaluated in the light of these contexts.
 580. (180.)
 A Major Figure (3) I, II Prerequisites: Religious Studies 101 or 201; and three upper division units in religious studies.
 Life, works and significance of one major figure in a religious tradition.
 May be repeated with new content.
 Maximum credit six units.

 581. (181.)
-A Metaphysical Doctrine (3) I, II Prerequisites: Philosophy 102, Religious Studies 101 or 201, and three upper division units in religious studies.

-Systematic study of a selected theme or problem basic to the teachings of one of the major religious traditions.
+A Metaphysical Doctrine (3) I, II Prerequisites: Philosophy 102, Religious Studies 101 or 201, and three upper division units in Systematic study of a selected theme or problem basic to the teachings of one of the major religious studies. religious traditions.
 May be repeated with new content.
 Maximum credit six units.
 WOMEN'S STUDIES COURSE 595.
 Seminar in Women's Studies (3) Prerequisites: Six upper division units in women's studies.
 Directed research in women's studies.
 Field of investigation will vary with instructor.
 Methods of investigation development of bibliography, presentation of paper based on original research.
 (Formerly numbered Women's Studies 495.)